g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 set protocols bgp group iBGP-CGN-AS65020 export Saida-CGN set protocols bgp group iBGP-CGN-AS65020 neighbor 172.16.3.14
 ```
 Here, R3 will advertise an default route and will receive the public prefix of the CGNAT.
-CGNAT will advertise the default route to R3 again, but this time into the L3VPN, and R3 will advertise this into EVPN.
+CGNAT will advertise the default route to R3 again, but this time into the VRF, and R3 will advertise this into EVPN.
 You got it?
 Yeah, I know.

 All right, let's check the advertisements now:
 ```